-Although simple, the above circuits are vulnerable to supply voltage changes and also ambient temperature changes.
+Although simple, the above LDR circuits are vulnerable to supply voltage changes and also ambient temperature changes.

 The next diagram shows how the drawback could be tackled through a sensitive-precision light activated circuit that would work without getting affected from voltage or temperature variations.

 In this circuit the LDR R5, pot R6, and resistors R1 and R2 are configured with each other in the form of a Wheatstone bridge network.

 The op amp ICI along with the transistor Q1 and relay RY1 work like a very sensitive balance detecting switch.

 The balancing point of the bridge does not get affected, regardless of variations in the supply voltage or the atmospheric temperature.